AltCtrlDel1999/YelpCamp/README.md

 # YelpCamp
-website designed using node express
+Website designed to find good camping locations for picknicks using node and express